frconor-ebook/meditations/README.md

    - Build the Jekyll site

 3. **Deployment Phase**
-   - Commit all changes to git
+   - Commit all changes to git (with custom message if provided, or default automated message)
    - Push to GitHub Pages

 After deployment, the site will be accessible at: `https://frconor-ebook.github.io/meditations/`